Governor Generals of India

 Prices rose as a result of the First World War.

-Fall in the production due to labour unrest.
+Fall in the production due to labor unrest.

 Besides the demand for constitutional reforms, revolutionary terrorism also added to the political unrest of the time.